-The Philatelic Communicator

-Journal of the American Philatelic Society Writers Unit #30

-www.wu30.org

-Second Quarter 2012

-Saving Books Physically and Digitally?
-Brewster Kahle and the Physical Archive of the Internet Archive

-The philatelic press is under pressure as we all know.
+The Philatelic Communicator Journal of the American Philatelic Society Writers Unit #30 www.wu30.org -30- Second Quarter 2012 Saving Books Physically and Digitally?
+Brewster Kahle and the Physical Archive of the Internet Archive The philatelic press is under pressure as we all know.
 Some journals and newspapers have recently moved to all digital publishing, some have gone to a mix of physical and digital publication and some have simply been discontinued.
-Some of our philatelic journals are kept by librar-

-Library, some are not.
+Some of our philatelic journals are kept by libraries like the American Philatelic Research Library, some are not.
 Much of our literature is searchable through the philatelic indexes (see NPM Notes page 3), but some is not.
 The same problems exist for all forms of publications.
 A lesson might be learned from a recent article in the New York Times (1).
 Mr. Brewster Kahle was named one of the 10 most influential people on the Internet of the "first decade of the '00s" by About.com (2).
 He graduated from MIT (1982) as a computer engineer with an interest in artificial intelligence, and made his fortune by selling two of his companies to AOL and Yahoo in 1995 and 1999 respectively.
 In 1996 he was one of the founders of the Way Back Machine which collects and archives all publicly active web pages so that old pages may be retrieved in time.
-(An exchange on the Virtual Stamp Club about USPS.com dropping earlier DMM versions brought up this site for their access).
-Still don't recognize this guy?
-You are not alone, and what does this have to do with books?
+(An exchange on the Virtual Stamp Club about USPS.com dropping earlier DMM versions brought